 Raspberry Pi is a single-board computer developed by the Raspberry Pi Foundation in the UK.

-The credit-card sized family of low-cost computer boards are mostly used by developers to build DIY IoT projects.
+The credit card-sized family of low-cost computer boards are mostly used by developers to build DIY IoT projects.

-As of February 2016, the foundation had sold over eight million boards, making Raspberry Pi the most sold PC in the UK.
+As of February 2016, the foundation had sold over eight million boards, making Raspberry Pi the most-sold PC in the UK.

 The first board was released in February 2012, at a cost of $25.
 The Raspberry Pi 1 is compatible with different OSs including Linux, RISC OS, FreeBSD, NetBSD, Plan 9, Inferno and AROS.

 Its CPU runs at 700 MHz and internal memory is 256 MB for models A, A+ rev 1 and B rev 1.
 Versions A+ rev 2, B rev 2 and B+ CM have 512 MB of internal memory.
-Extra storage can be added through a SDHC slot (models A+ and B+), a MicroSDHC slot (A+ and B+), and a 4 GB eMMC IC chip (model CM only).
+Extra storage can be added through an SDHC slot (models A+ and B+), a MicroSDHC slot (A+ and B+), and a 4 GB eMMC IC chip (model CM only).